WorldVistA/docker-vista/README.md

     docker build --build-arg instance=vxvista -t vxvista .

-#### postInstallScript
-Default: `NULL`

-The `postInstallScript` argument allows you to define a post install shell script that you want to run.

-Example:

-    docker build --build-arg postInstallScript="-p ./Common/vxvistaPostInstall.sh" -t vxvista .

 #### flags
 Default: `-c -b -s`

 The `flags` argument allows you to adjust which flags you want to send to the autoInstaller.sh.
+This includes any post install script.

 Example:

     docker build --build-arg flags="-y -b -s -a https://github.com/OSEHRA/vxVistA-M/archive/master.zip" -t vxvista .

+Example:

+    docker build --build-arg flags="-y -b -s -p ./Common/vxvistaPostInstall.sh" -t vxvista .

 To see the flags that are available, execute the command 'autoInstaller.sh -h'

 ### entry
 Default: `/home`